MarwaAbderrahim/Landmark_detection/README.md

 P.S.: For continuous learning, modify the parameters in the ./config/lmk_train_config.py file, located in detection3d/config.
 For instance, to continue training from epoch 2000 to 3000, set the parameter __C.general.resume_epoch to 2000 and modify __C.train.epochs to 3000.

 ## Inference
+**If the images are not segmented, they need to be segmented as described above.
+The inference code integrates two additional preprocessing steps: first, rigid registration of the images, and then cropping to remove empty slices before predicting the landmarks.**

 Run the following code to evaluate a trained model on a single GPU.
 ```
 cd detection3d